Last updated on December 15th, 2021 at 10:10 pm

 The Lincoln Electric K2185-1 is a handy MIG welding machine that is lightweight and compact, suitable for light jobs and repairs around the house.
 The MIG-ready machine can take up jobs right out of the box, as it comes with almost all the tools needed to get the job done.

 Weighs 46 pounds, this Handy MIG welder is portable, allowing one to move from one location to another.
 Welds mild steel from 24 gauge and up to 1/8 inch.
 The user-friendly machine has four voltage settings and continuous wire feed speed adjustments for a great job on most materials available.

 Additionally, it has a fan cooling system for an extended life expectancy.
 Offers a 20% duty cycle at 70 amps, perfect for home and hobby welding.
 Equipped with lots of features that make it easy to use and enjoy the benefits it has to offer.
-See also – Lincoln Electric Handy MIG review
+Also, check – Lincoln Electric Handy MIG review

 - It features 4 selectable voltage ranges for enhanced accuracy.